Library variable sets in Octopus are a much loved and useful feature, they make it possible to define variables for use with multiple projects.

 Custom User Roleand it contains

 LibraryVariableSetEdit, you have used this role to define the permissions for a set of users, and no other roles are granting those users access.
-In this scenario, prior to this upcoming change,
+In this scenario, prior to this change in Octopus Server 2020.1.2,

 LibraryVariableSetViewdid not work as expected, because the users lacked